The Shame of Temu

 The $6.51 Thing

-Shoppers paradise innit?
-When you hit Temu the first time the spinning wheel let’s you know you’re going to get a great deal but that reality is far from the truth as you are pushed and cajoled by the platform to spend a minimum amount to ensure you get what?
+The Spinning Wheel makes you think you’re going to get a great deal but that reality is far from the truth as you are cajoled by the platform to spend a minimum amount to ensure you get what?
 The bargain.
-Yes, but the bargain has evaporated now as you are blindsided by ‘Amazing Deals’ that push you to purchase stuff you probably don’t need.

-But then again it’s more of a want situation isn’t it?
-What about if you want some Indigenous Art?
-Temu doesn’t have Indigenous Art but some sellers are flicking these ridiculously cheap pieces of art claiming that they are Aboriginal.
+And as if to ensure no category is absent from this shoppers nirvana, there exists art.
+Temu doesn’t have Indigenous Art but some sellers are flicking ridiculously cheap pieces of art claiming they are Aboriginal.

-So let’s see what Temu offers and the first that I noted, I’ll call the Blue one.
-It’s a little 30x40, priced at only $11.66 and sold by TWtin, a purveyor of wall decarations.
+So let’s see what Temu offers and the first that I noted, I’ll call The Blue One.
+It’s a little 30x40, priced at only $11.66 and sold by TWtin, a purveyor of wall decorations.
 How can this possibly be Indigenous Art?
-It bears the motifs of the art but in its render it is meaningless.
+In its render it is a meaningless assemblage of dots and circles, pattern-matching the most common elements of the art.

 A banner that is unrelenting in its desert colours.
 This is sizeable at 150x100 and a steal at only $6.72.